spidermila/mikrotik_update/README.md

             - /home/test_user/mikrotik_upgrade/packages/routeros-7.14.1-mipsbe.npk
 ```

-The tool will backup the configuration, download the backup file and upgrade the device.
+The tool will backup the configuration, download the backup file and update the device.